Beginner Guide to Basic Machine Learning: Concepts and Techniques

 • Get introduced to the basics of machine learning with some examples

-• Statistics, Artificial Intelligence, Deep Learning and Data mining are few of the other technical words used with machine learning
+• Statistics, Artificial Intelligence, Deep Learning, and Data Mining are a few technical terms associated with machine learning.

 • Learn about the different types of machine learning algorithms